Ayoolanimi/my-portfolio-web/content/pages/blog/case-study-1.md

       - title: Created by Olalekan Oseni
         tagline: ''
         subtitle: >-
-          A dynamic junior data scientist and analyst with 3+ years of experience working with tools such as Python, SQL, MS Excel, Power BI, and Tableau, along with libraries like Pandas, NumPy, Scikit-Learn, Matplotlib, and Seaborn.
+          A dynamic junior data scientist and analyst with over 3 years of experience working with tools such as Python, SQL, MS Excel, Power BI, and Tableau, along with libraries like Pandas, NumPy, Scikit-Learn, Matplotlib, and Seaborn.
 This blog provides an overview of a project I